MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-late-payment-prediction.md

 ---
 title: Predict Late Payments for Sales Documents
-description: This topic expalains how to use our predictive model to predict whether an invoice will be paid on time.
+description: This topic explains how to use our predictive model to predict whether an invoice will be paid on time.
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: conceptual